techsachinkr/Overriding_Model_Safety_Protections/README.md

 Paper with technical report and more comprehensive details available in folder "paper" or at:
 [Project Paper](https://github.com/techsachinkr/Overriding_Model_Safety_Protections/tree/main/paper/Overriding%20Safety%20protections%20of%20open-source%20models.pdf)

+## Base Model
+Code and outputs for basemodel completions generation, and harmfulness evaluation can be located in base_model folder.

 ## Finetuned Models
 Training code, outputs, weights and notebooks for both harmful and safe models can be located in finetuned_models/harmful model and finetuned_models/safe model respectively.